 Money Management: Loan Repayment

-At the end of your time here at LC, we’ll prepare an exit packet for you which will include (Part 1) a history of all of the loans you borrowed during your time at LC, as well as (Part 2) information about how to complete an Exit Counseling session.
+At the end of your time at Lewis & Clark, we will prepare a required exit packet for you which will include: a history of all of the loans you borrowed during your time at Lewis & Clark, and information about how to complete an Exit Counseling session.

 Part 1: The Loan Borrowing History

-The amount that was borrowed may not be the same as the total amount you now owe on the loan.
+The amount borrowed may not be the same as the total amount you now owe on the loan.

 - Some student loans begin accruing interest as soon as the loan funds are disbursed to you.
-Your lender keeps track of exactly how much interest you owe in addition to the original loan balance, but we don’t have that information.
+Your servicer(s) keeps track of exactly how much interest you owe, in addition to the original loan balance, but the school does not have that information.